 - Would this attack work against other companies too?

-Birsan successfully managed to breach over 35 internal systems after discovering numerous private module names and created aliases on public repositories, such as NPM and RubyGem.
+Birsan successfully managed to breach over 35 internal systems after discovering numerous private module names and creating aliases on public repositories, such as NPM and RubyGem.
 To find out the precise actions Birsan took, check out his Medium article in which he provides detailed insights into his process.

 Since his discovery, Birsan has been awarded over $130,000 in bug bounties for his efforts.
 However, following his haul, countless new bogus npm packages have appeared.
 So, it seems that these have been published by copycat researchers that likely have bad intentions.